 Data security is one of our highest priorities.
-Upon detecting this incident we moved quickly to initiate a response, which included conducting an investigation with the assistance of IT specialists and confirming the security of our network environment.
-We notified law enforcement.
-We are wiping and rebuilding affected systems and taking steps to bolster our network security, as well as reviewing our policies, procedures, and network security software relating to the security of our systems and how we store and manage data.
+Upon detecting this incident, we moved quickly to initiate a response, which included conducting an investigation with the assistance of IT specialists and confirming the security of our network environment.
+We also notified law enforcement.

-We are providing the parents of impacted minor dependents with access to Cyber Monitoring services for you and your minor child for twelve (12) months at no charge.
-Cyber Monitoring will look out for your and your child's personal data on the dark web and alert you if your personally identifiable information or your child's is found online.
+While we do not have direct evidence that any personal information has been misused, we are providing the parents of impacted minor dependents with access to Cyber Monitoring services for you and your minor child for <<ServiceLength>> at no charge.
+Cyber monitoring will look out for yours and your child's personal data on the dark web and alert you if your personally identifiable information or your child's is found online.
 These services will be provided by Cyberscout through Identity Force, a TransUnion company specializing in fraud assistance and remediation services.